khanklatt/engineeringmetricreporting/README.md

 * Mean Time to Repair (how long does it take to fix a problem in production?)
 * Change Failure Rate (how often does a release to production cause a significant problem?)

-(The fourth key metric, Cycle-time-to-Release, is one Jira is less helpful with, and one which I might add with a separate module looking at commit data.)
+(The fourth key metric, Lead Time for Changes, is one Jira is less helpful with, and one which I might add with a separate module looking at commit data.)

 # Caveats/Motivation